Sarrus1/sourcepawn-studio/README.md

 ## VSCode support

-For ease of use with [Visual Studio Code](https://code.visualstudio.com/), an extension bundles `sourcepawn-lsp` with a build for each major platform and OS.
+For ease of use with [Visual Studio Code](https://code.visualstudio.com/), the extension bundles a binary of the Language Server for each major platform and OS.
 You can download it from the marketplace [here](https://marketplace.visualstudio.com/items?itemName=Sarrus.sourcepawn-vscode).

 # AMXXPawn support